internetguru/academy/documentation/ca-collect.md

        From given NAMESPACE (below) add only projects with matching PREFIX (empty by default).

 `-s`, `--namespace NAMESPACE`
        Add projects from given NAMESPACE.
-May contain multiple values separated by space.
-Process all branches in project's namespace if missing or empty.

 ## EXIT STATUS